AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

       "source": {
         "label": "CDS Connect: Statin Use for the Primary Prevention of CVD in Adults", "url": "https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults"
+      },
+      "extension": {
+        "grade": "B",
+        "rationale": "The USPSTF found adequate evidence that use of low- to moderate-dose statins reduces the probability of CVD events (MI or ischemic stroke) and mortality by at least a moderate amount in adults aged 40 to 75 years who have 1 or more CVD risk factors (dyslipidemia, diabetes, hypertension, or smoking) and a calculated 10-year CVD event risk of 10% or greater."
       }
     }
   ]